kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/09-querying-data-on-client.md

 });
 ```

-Now we get exactly what we expect.
-First the empty array because it the MongoDB server and MiniMongo haven't synced and then our next array (_because they are now in sync_) has the Players Collection
+## Now we get exactly what we expect
+1. First the empty array because it the MongoDB server and MiniMongo haven't synced
+2. And then our next array (_because they are now in sync_) has the `Players` **Collection**